Learning to swim is a completely different experience for all adults, therefore how long it takes an adult to learn to swim will vary.

 Is There A Quick Way To Learn To Swim?

-As an adult, if you want to progress quickly at learning to swim and improving your technique, then I 100% recommend the Total Immersion Swim Method.
+As an adult, if you want to progress quickly at learning to swim and improving your technique, then as mentioned I 100% recommend the Total Immersion Swim Method.
+(Link to course here)

 After years of a poor kick, being exhausted, doing one length and being terrified as soon as I was out of my depth, this swimming method taught me how to embrace swimming and swim effortlessly.